brybrophy/enumitron/README.md

 ### Generate enumerations in many different forms.

-This package can be used to create type-safe enumerations, and retrieve them as a dictionary, as an array of id's, as an array or names, or an array of objects.
+This package can be used to create type-safe enumerations, and retrieve them as a dictionary, as an array of id's, as an array of names, or as an array of objects.
 You can also lookup a name by id.

 ## Usage